In-Data-We-Trust/In-Data-We-Trust.github.io/_posts/2024-05-29-Building-your-Data-Team–The-essential-skills-you-need.md

 tags: [Data Team]
 ---

 Establishing your first few team members for your data team requires careful consideration.
 They need to bring a range of skills to the table to influence your business and ensure you get value from the investment.
-Get this wrong, and you won’t be able to leverage your data when you need it, to drive your business goals.
+Get this wrong, and you won’t be able to leverage your data when you need it.

 ## Navigating the organisation